khaledAbodaif/Domain-Driven-Design/README.md

 #### Application Layer
-Application in Domain Driven Design is a layer that gonna process user input, and give user an output so this layer shouldn’t contains the whole of business logic of your applications. this layer contain the entry point of the application like controllers , commands , middleware etc .
+Application in Domain Driven Design is a layer that gonna process user input, and give user an output so this layer shouldn’t contains the whole of business logic of your applications.

+This layer contains all the entry points of the application like controllers , commands , middleware etc .

 ![enter image description here](https://martinjoo.dev/_nuxt/img/applications.5c5829b.png)

 #### Domain Layer
-Domain Layer in Domain Driven Design is a layer that hold the whole of your business logic, so this layer like as heart of your application. this layer contain interfaces for all the project/domain and the guides for the project/domain
+Domain Layer in Domain Driven Design is a layer that hold the whole of your business logic, so this layer like as heart of your application.

+This layer contains all interfaces for all the project/domain and the guides for the project/domain
 ![enter image description here](https://martinjoo.dev/_nuxt/img/domains.c3c58a7.png)

 #### Infrastructure Layer

 Infrastructure Layer in Domain Driven Design is a layer that contains external services such as Database, Messaging System, and Email Services etc. So mainly this layer contains the whole external services logic.

-this layer contain the all implementation for the domain layer
+This layer contains all implementation for the domain layer

-this layer has many implementation .some resources says this layer contain the tool like laravel or java project that handle the infrastructure for this service. others  says this layer contain the implementation for the domain layer and the gate to make domains contact with each other like if domain x needs a function from common domain so he can deal with infrastructure layer for communication
+This layer has many implementation .some resources says this layer contain tool like laravel or java sping that handle the infrastructure for this service. others say this layer contains the implementation for the domain layer and the gate to make domains contact with each other like if domain x needs a function from a common domain so he can deal with the infrastructure layer for communication

 # Folder Structure
-there is many solutions for this but you can choose or event create a new one as your business requirement as we agreed we focus on concept so you can create your own
+There are many solutions for this but you can choose or even create a new one as your business requirement as we agreed we focus on the concept so you can create your own

 **Based on the 3 layers**

 app/

 ├── Domain/